 Mighty Tonka truck model numbers from 1964 to 1997: 900, 2900, 3900, 3901, 93901, 2940, 3940, 3925, 3926, 93926, 2905, 2930, 3930, 2920, 3920, 93920, 2935, 3935, 2990, 3990, 3991, 5202, 3906, 3907, 3908, 93908, 4000, 4005, 3915, 3910, 3902, 3984, 3950, 3905, 93905, 3938, 4002, 3945, 3885, 3875, 3954, 3965, 3953, 3956, 3800, 3810, 3820, 3903, 3931, 93931, 3909, 93909, 93935, 90219

 After you finish researching Mighty Tonka on what I hope will be the first of many visits, there are 3 companion websites that were developed that cover other areas of Tonka collector / enthusiast interests.
 The premier website, established in 2000 and still going strong is www.NEATOLDTOYS.com.
-The website features over 100 Tonka ads, Tonka history, Tonka ID guide (how to tell them apart), Tonka look books (1953 to mid 1970's mini catalogs), restoration tips and more.
+The website features over 100 Tonka ads, Tonka history, Tonka ID guide (how to tell year of production), Tonka U.S.A. look books (1953 to mid 1970's), Tonka Canada look books, Tonka New Zealand look books, Tonka trucks in their box, restoration tips and more.

 Online since 2011, www.TONKAGASTURBINE.com has information on the popular regular series Tonka Gas Turbine trucks that were new in 1965 and manufactured into the 1980's.

-Online since 2011, www.TONKATOYSTRUCKS.com features DeSalle Tonka collectibles, custom regular series trucks, private label regular series trucks, Tonka trucks with their box and much more.
+Online since 2011, www.TONKATOYSTRUCKS.com features DeSalle Tonka collectibles, custom regular series trucks, private label regular series trucks and more.

 Special thanks to Bill Darr, Lloyd Laumann and his series of articles in "Toy Trucker and Contractor" magazine, to Dennis David & Lloyd Laumann for their reference book Tonka and Mark Vaught for his reference book "A Collector's Guide to Classic Mighty Tonkas (1964-1983)."
 These guys know Mighty Tonka.